Homeowner finds 5 bears hibernating under Lake Tahoe house - NewsBreak

 “It was quite the scene to then watch the four yearling cubs emerge from the opening and join together on the other side of the fence to venture forth into 2022,” the BEAR League wrote.

 Bear experts said the mother must have ushered her family into an unsecured crawl space opening because she thought it would be a cozy, safe winter den for her big family.
-The black bear family was likely under the house for about four months, the BEAR League estimates.Expect more bears in Lake Tahoe this spring
+The black bear family was likely under the house for about four months, the BEAR League estimates.Suspect in Fort Benning Road shooting arrested

 According to the BEAR Leauge, the same bear had three active, chubby cubs following her around last year.
 When the cubs were a few months old, their mother found and adopted an orphan cub who was the same age as her own cubs.